sharvaritarte/gemini_playground/README.md

 # Gemini AI Playground

 Gemini AI Playground is a modern Streamlit-based web app powered by Google’s Gemini Pro API.
 It offers a suite of interactive AI features including chatbot interaction, image captioning, text embedding, and an open-ended Q&A interface.
-It includes a modern UI with sidebar navigation, personalized greetings, and seamless session management — perfect for exploring Gemini's capabilities in an interactive and user-friendly way.
 ---

 ## ✨ Features